devuri/raydium/README.md

 ## Support

-Encountering issues or have questions?
-Post an issue on our [GitHub repository](https://github.com/devuri/wpframework/issues), and we'll gladly assist.
+Need help or have a question?
+Open an issue on our [GitHub repository](https://github.com/devuri/wpframework/issues)

 ## License